Skip to main content

 The TL;DR: what matters, fast.

-The integration of AI into the workplace is fundamentally shifting how we approach tasks and delegate responsibilities.
-No longer a futuristic concept, AI agents are increasingly becoming an extension of our teams, prompting a re-evaluation of traditional management practices.
-The real challenge lies in discerning which tasks are genuinely suitable for AI and how to manage this burgeoning "adjunct workforce" effectively.
+The integration of AI agents into the workplace is fundamentally shifting how we approach tasks and delegate responsibilities.
+No longer a futuristic concept, these digital assistants are becoming extensions of our teams, prompting a complete re-evaluation of traditional management practices.
+The real challenge lies in discerning which tasks are genuinely suitable for AI and how to manage this burgeoning adjunct workforce effectively.

 Reinventing Management for an AI Workforce